qbicsoftware/postman-cli/README.md

 DSS_URL (DataStoreServerURL)
 -dss [URL]

-A default file is provided on this repository as 'config.txt'.
+A default file is provided here: [default-config](https://github.com/qbicsoftware/postman-cli/blob/development/config.txt).
 If no config file is provided postman uses the default values set in the PostmanCommandLineOptions class.

+If no config file or commandline option is provided, Postman will resort to the defaults set here: [Defaults](https://github.com/qbicsoftware/postman-cli/blob/development/src/main/java/life/qbic/io/commandline/PostmanCommandLineOptions.java).
+Hence, the default AS is set to: <code>https://qbis.qbic.uni-tuebingen.de/openbis/openbis</code>
+and the DSS defaults to: <code>https://qbis.qbic.uni-tuebingen.de:444/datastore_server</code>

 ### Performance issues
 We discovered, that a default buffer size of 1024 bytes seems not always to get all out of the performance that is possible for the dataset download.
 Therefore, we allow you to enter a multipler Integer value that increases the buffer size.
 For example a multipler of 2 will result in 2x1024 = 2048 bytes and so on.